 Several theories have been proposed to account for the embryonic development of a ureterocele.
 In one theory, a membrane covering the ureteral orifice persists for a long period, leading to the development of the ureterocele (Chwalle, 1927).
 In another theory, a ureterocele forms as a result of a stimulus to an expansion that transforms the bladder into a globular cap, creating an expanded thin-walled distal ureter (Stephens, 1971).
 Lastly, a localized embryonic arrest has been hypothesized as the cause of the ureterocele (Tokunaka et al., 1981).

 Ectopic ureterocele has been classified anatomically by Stephens (1958, 1983).
 In this classification scheme, stenotic ectopic ureterocele is characterized by a small stenotic orifice and accounts for approximately 40% of cases.
 In sphincteric ectopic ureterocele, the orifice of the ureterocele is within the internal sphincter and accounts for an additional 40% of cases.
 In sphincteric ectopic ureterocele the ureteral orifice may be of normal caliber or may be enlarged and may open either in the posterior urethra in males or distal to the external sphincter in females.
 Sphincterostenotic ectopic ureterocele accounts for approximately 5% of cases.
-The stenotic orifice of this type of ectopic ureterocele is ...
+The stenotic orifice of this type of ectopic ...